You have more control over

 4. Get enough protein to protect muscle.

-5. Use healthy fats to support vascular and brain health.
+5. Include healthy fats to support vascular and brain health.

 Supplements I take